HelpDeskEddy¶

 Knowledge Base Best Practices

-- Split large texts — create small, focused articles for specific topics (e.g. separate articles for "Custom agent", "Telegram agent", "WhatsApp agent")
+- Break up large texts — create smaller articles for specific topics (e.g. separate articles for "Delivery", "Payment", "Returns")

-- Link to full documentation — upload key information and attach a link to your complete docs
+- Link to documentation — upload a brief summary and include a link to the full version

 Ticket Assignment to the Agent¶